How does rising atmospheric CO2 affect marine organisms?

 A full decade later, Idso et al. (2000) grew spider lily plants out-of-doors at Phoenix, Arizona in clear-plastic-wall open-top enclosures that had their atmospheric CO2 concentrations maintained at either 400 or 700 ppm for two consecutive two-year growth cycles.
 This work revealed that the 75% increase in the air's CO2 concentration increased aboveground plant biomass by 48% and belowground (bulb) biomass by 56%.
 In addition, the extra CO2 increased the concentrations of five bulb constituents possessing anticancer and antiviral properties.
 Mean percentage increases in these concentrations were, in the words of the researchers, "6% for a two-constituent (1:1) mixture of 7-deoxynarciclasine and 7-deoxy-trans-dihydronarciclasine, 8% for pancratistatin, 8% for trans-dihydronarciclasine, and 28% for narciclasine, for a mean active-ingredient percentage concentration increase of 12%."
 And combined with the 56% increase in bulb biomass, these percentage concentration increases resulted in a mean active-ingredient increase of 75% for the 75% increase in the air's CO2 concentration.

 Why was this study so important?
-It was important because the substances studied have been demonstrated to be effective in fighting a number of devastating human maladies, including leukemia, ovary sarcoma, melanoma, and brain, colon, lung and renal cancers, as well as Japanese encephalitis and yellow, dengue, Punta Tora and Rift Valley fevers.
+It was important because the substances studied had been demonstrated to be effective in fighting a number of devastating human maladies, including leukemia, ovary sarcoma, melanoma, and brain, colon, lung and renal cancers, as well as Japanese encephalitis and yellow, dengue, Punta Tora and Rift Valley fevers.
 And the finding that atmospheric CO2 enrichment increases both bulb biomass and the bulb concentrations of the substances that do these things bodes well for the CO2-induced stimulation of the production of still other botanical-based medicines in other plants.

 A good example is the study of Zobayed and Saxena (2004), who worked with St. Johns' wort, a perennial herb native to Europe and West Asia that has been used for treatment of mild to moderate depression, inflammation and wound healing (Brolis et al., 1998; Stevinson and Ernst, 1999), and which has been reported to be a potential source for anticancer, antimicrobial and antiviral medicines (Schempp et al., 2002; Pasqua et al., 2003).
-In their case, they grew shoots of the plant for 42 days under well watered and fertilized conditions within a greenhouse, where the air's CO2 concentration averaged 360 ppm, as well as in computer-controlled environment chambers maintained at a mean CO2 concentration of 1000 ppm, with all other environmental conditions being comparable between the two treatments.
+In their case, the two scientists grew shoots of the plant for 42 days under well watered and fertilized conditions within a greenhouse, where the air's CO2 concentration averaged 360 ppm, as well as in computer-controlled environment chambers maintained at a mean CO2 concentration of 1000 ppm, with all other environmental conditions being comparable between the two treatments.

-On the final day of the study, the researchers determined that the net photosynthetic rates of the plants in the CO2-enriched chambers were 124% greater than those of the plants growing in ambient air, and that their dry weights were 107% greater.
+On the final day of the study, Zobayed and Saxena determined that the net photosynthetic rates of the plants in the CO2-enriched chambers were 124% greater than those of the plants growing in ambient air, and that their dry weights were 107% greater.
 In addition, the extra 640 ppm of CO2 in the high-CO2 treatment increased plant concentrations of hypericin and pseudohypericin (two of the major health-promoting substances in the plants) by just over 100%.
 Consequently, the 180% increase in the air's CO2 content more than doubled the dry mass produced by the well-watered and fertilized St. John's wort plants, while it also more than doubled the concentrations of hypericin and pseudohypericen found in their tissues, which means that the CO2 increase more than quadrupled the total production of these two health-promoting substances.

 Under all three light intensities employed in the study, the four researchers found that the 1000-ppm increase in atmospheric CO2 concentration experienced in going from 500 to 1500 ppm produced total plant biomass increases of approximately 32%.
 And over this same CO2 range, hypericin concentrations rose by 78, 57 and 53%, respectively, under the low, medium and high light intensities, while pseudohypericin concentrations rose by 70, 57 and 67%, and hyperforin concentrations rose by 102, 23 and 3%.
-Last of all, compared to plants growing out-of-doors in air of 380 ppm CO2 and at light intensities on the order of 1770 µmol m-2 s-1, Mosaleeyanon et al. report that total plant biomass was fully 30 times greater in the high-light, high-CO2 controlled-environment treatment, while under the same conditions the concentrations of hypericin and pseudohypericin were 30 and 41 times greater.
+Last of all, compared to plants growing out-of-doors in air of 380 ppm CO2 and at light intensities on the order of 1770 µmol m-2 s-1, Mosaleeyanon et al. discovered that total plant biomass was fully 30 times greater in the high-light, high-CO2 controlled-environment treatment, while under the same conditions the concentrations of hypericin and pseudohypericin were 30 and 41 times greater.
 Thus, the researchers demonstrated that growing St. John's wort plants in CO2-enriched air in controlled-environment chambers can enormously enhance both plant biomass and hypericin and pseudohypericin contents.

 In a concurrent study, Ziska et al. (2005) grew well watered and fertilized tobacco and jimson weed plants from seed in controlled-environment chambers maintained at atmospheric CO2 concentrations of either 378 ppm (ambient) or 690 ppm (elevated) and mean air temperatures of either 22.1 or 27.1°C for 50 and 47 days after planting for tobacco and jimson weed, respectively, while sampling the plants at weekly intervals beginning at 28 days after planting for tobacco and 16 days for jimson weed, in order to determine the effects of these treatments on three plant alkaloids possessing important pharmacological properties: nicotine, in the case of tobacco, and atropine and scopolamine, in the case of jimson weed.
 And in following these protocols, they found that at the time of final harvest the elevated CO2 had increased the aboveground biomass production of tobacco by approximately 89% at 22.1°C and 53% at 27.1°C, and to have increased that of jimson weed by approximately 23% and 14% at the same respective temperatures.
 The extra CO2 was also found to have reduced the concentration of nicotine in tobacco, increased the concentration of scopolamine in jimson weed, but to have had no significant effect on the concentration of atropine in jimson weed.

-The two significant changes (reduced nicotine in tobacco and increased scopolamine in jimson weed) would likely be characterized as beneficial by most people; for the six scientists report that nicotine is acknowledged to have significant negative impacts on human health, and that scopolamine is used as a sedative and as "an antispasmodic in certain disorders characterized by restlessness and agitation, (e.g., delirium tremens, psychosis, mania and Parkinsonism)."
-Nevertheless, Ziska et al. say "it can be argued that synthetic production of these secondary compounds alleviates any concern regarding environmental impacts on their production from botanical sources," but they add that "developing countries (i.e., ~75% of the world population) continue to rely on ethno-botanical remedies as their primary medicine (e.g. use of alkaloids from jimson weed as treatment for asthma among native Americans and in India)," also noting that "for both developed and developing countries, there are a number of economically important pharmaceuticals derived solely from plants whose economic value is considerable (Raskin et al., 2002)."
+Nevertheless, Ziska et al. said "it can be argued that synthetic production of these secondary compounds alleviates any concern regarding environmental impacts on their production from botanical sources," but they added that "developing countries (i.e., ~75% of the world population) continue to rely on ethno-botanical remedies as their primary medicine (e.g. use of alkaloids from jimson weed as treatment for asthma among native Americans and in India)," also noting that "for both developed and developing countries, there are a number of economically important pharmaceuticals derived solely from plants whose economic value is considerable (Raskin et al., 2002)."

 Another plant with an impressive history of medicinal use is the ginseng plant.
 Well known for its anti-inflammatory, diuretic and sedative properties, and long acknowledged to be an effective healing agent (Gillis, 1997), ginseng is widely cultivated in China, South Korea and Japan, where it has been used for medicinal purposes since Greek and Roman times.
 Normally, four to six years are required for ginseng roots to accumulate the amounts of the various phenolic compounds that are needed to produce their health-promoting effects.
 Consequently, in an important step in the quest to develop an efficient culture system for the commercial production of ginseng root, Ali et al. (2005) investigated the consequences of growing ginseng plants in suspension culture in bioreactors maintained in equilibrium with air enriched to CO2 concentrations of 10,000 ppm, 25,000 ppm and 50,000 ppm for periods of up to 45 days.